 Interpreting Indicators of Rangeland Health is a qualitative assessment protocol used to determine ecosystem condition based on benchmark characteristics described in the Reference Sheet.
 A suite of 17 (or more) indicators are typically considered in an assessment.
 The ecological site(s) representative of an assessment location must be known prior to applying the protocol and must be verified based on soils and climate.
 Current plant community cannot be used to identify the ecological site.

-Contact for lead author NRCS State Rangeland Management Specialist

-Date 04/25/2025

-Approved by Suzanne Mayne-Kinney

-Approval date

-Composition (Indicators 10 and 12) based on Annual Production
+Author(s)/participant(s) USDA-NRCS North Dakota Contact for lead author NRCS State Rangeland Management Specialist Date 04/25/2025 Approved by Suzanne Mayne-Kinney Approval date Composition (Indicators 10 and 12) based on Annual Production

 Indicators